Jonathan Schofield Manchester Tours

 The tours will take place every second Sunday at 11am with the occasional exception.
 Meet ten minutes before the tour outside The Stables cafe, main entrance.

 Meet: Outside The Stables cafe main entrance.
-Booking ahead is advisable
+Booking ahead is advisable.

+Please book on Paypal below.
 If you order on Paypal the receipt Paypal emails back to you operates as the ticket.

 Sensible footwear is required and you will have to agree to the terms and conditions of visiting the site as stated by the guide when you turn up.
 On rare occasions some areas will not be available to visit